aphalo/photobiologySensors/README.md

-Package **photobiologySensors** is a collection of spectral responsiveness data for different broadband sensors and of angular response data for some of the same sensors and for cosine diffusers used with spectrometers.
+Package **photobiologySensors** is a collection of spectral responsiveness data for different broadband sensors and of angular response data for some of the same sensors and for cosine diffusers and other entrance optics used with spectrometers.
 It complements other packages in the suite of R packages for photobiology ‘r4photobiology’.
 This package contains only data.

 ## Code breaking renaming of data objects